Citadel (TV series)

-Citadel is an American spy action television series created by Josh Appelbaum, Bryan Oh, and David Weil for Amazon Prime Video, with the Russo brothers acting as executive producers.
-It stars Richard Madden and Priyanka Chopra as Citadel agents Mason Kane and Nadia Sinh.
-Mason discovers a new organization named Manticore led by Dahlia which leads to a bad accident.
-Eight years later, he is living as Kyle Conroy while Nadia lives as Charlotte Vernon, but their memories have been wiped.
-Bernard seeks their help again.
+Citadel is an American spy action television series created by Josh Appelbaum, Bryan Oh, and David Weil for Amazon Prime Video with the Russo brothers acting as executive producers.
+It stars Richard Madden and Priyanka Chopra as secret agents Mason Kane and Nadia Sinh who, after being attacked by members of a rival agency and having their memories wiped, must reclaim their lost identities and fight back.

 With a production budget of US$300 million, the six-episode first season ranks as one of the most expensive television series ever made.
-The first season premiered on 28 April 2023, (first two episodes).
-In March 2023, it was renewed for a second season with Joe Russo directing all the episodes in the season.
+The first season premiered on April 28, 2023.
+In March 2023, it was renewed for a second season, with all seven episodes premiering on May 6, 2026.

-Multiple non-English language spin-off shows have been announced, with settings in the Italian Alps, India, Spain and Mexico.
-The Italian series, Citadel: Diana, premiered on 10 October 2024, while the Indian series, Citadel: Honey Bunny, premiered on 7 November 2024.
+Multiple non-English language spin-off shows were announced, with settings in the Italian Alps, India, Spain, and Mexico.
+The Italian series, Citadel: Diana, premiered on October 10, 2024, while the Indian series, Citadel: Honey Bunny, premiered on November 7, 2024.